 RStudio Cheat Sheets

 The cheat sheets below make it easy to learn about and use some of our favorite packages.
 From time to time, we will add new cheat sheets to the gallery.
 If you’d like us to drop you an email when we do, let us know by clicking the button to the right.
-For a list of what sheat sheet and translations are current click here.

 R Markdown Cheat Sheet